-An event is a sequence of statements executed at some location at a specified time.
-It can e.g. be used to create an explosion where the bomb is three moves from now or to let the ceiling of the cave fall down in five moves.
+An event is a sequence of statements executed at a specified time (count of turns).
+It is also executed at some specific location.
+An event can e.g. be used to create an explosion where the bomb is three moves from now or to let the ceiling of the cave fall down in five moves.

-'''

-EVENT nearby_explosion
+''' EVENT nearby_explosion

 "Somewhere in the distance there is an explosion."

 MAKE bomb gone_off.

 SCHEDULE small_avalanche AFTER 2.

-END EVENT.
+END EVENT. '''

-'''